-- 1. Remove the oil pump from the engine (see Right-Side Components in Section 3). - 2.
+- 1. Remove the oil pump from the engine (see Engine/ Transmission - Right-Side Components). - 2.
 Remove the Phillips-head screw on the back side of the pump and separate the pump housing and cover.
 Note the position of the inner and outer rotors and alignment pin for assembly. - 3.
 Remove oil pump components.